| ||||||

 their headgear."

-force behind having amateurs fight without headgear so we could show those
+were the driving force behind having amateurs fight without headgear so we could

-Programs 'Before' such a ruling took place?
-Or better yet,
+Kickboxing TV Programs 'Before' such a ruling took place?

-asking anyone?
-Other organizations have done so, so why didn't we?
-Wouldn't we
+change without asking anyone?
+Other organizations have done so, so why didn't

-have been smarter, if this was our intention, to wait until we decided to shed
+we?
+Wouldn't we have been smarter, if this was our intention, to wait until we

 idea of Kickboxing on TV?
 Of course we would have, but this wasn't the plan.